-One in nine Multnomah County residents, or about 82,000 people live within 500 m of the rail tracks that could carry coal, and would experience some of any potential ill effects.
+One in nine Multnomah County residents, or about 82,000 people live within 500 meters of the rail tracks that could carry coal, and would experience some of any potential ill effects.

 The report predicts that people of color, poor families and the elderly would suffer the worst potential health effects, especially those living near train tracks in North Portland and St. Johns.

-Partly that’s because people of color already suffer higher rates of asthma, lung disease, strokes, heart disease and stress in general.
-And it’s partly because higher numbers of those most vulnerable populations are living in the census tracts closest to the railroad lines.
+That's partly because people of color already suffer higher rates of asthma, lung disease, strokes, heart disease and stress in general.
+And it's partly because higher numbers of those most vulnerable populations are living in the neighborhoods closest to the railroad lines.